felixmr1/treasurePleasure/documents/documentations/RAD.md

     Player has a attribute dropBonus.
     When a collectable is picked up its value is multiplied and changed according to the dropBonus

-**3.2 As a player, I want to be able to visit a Shop, where I can spend items (or item value) in exchange for bonuses.**
+**3.2 As a player, I want to be able to visit a Store, where I can spend items (or item value) in exchange for bonuses.**

-    There must be a certain distance between the chest and the upgrade center The shop appears on the map
+    There must be a certain distance between the chest and the upgrade center The store appears on the map
-    When close enough player can interact with shop Ability to choose items from backpack and trade them for drop bonus (e.g. dropbonus increases by 1/100*(value of item))
+    When close enough player can interact with store Ability to choose items from backpack and trade them for drop bonus (e.g. dropbonus increases by 1/100*(value of item))